isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 Because a branch in Git is in actuality a simple file that contains the 40 character SHA-1 checksum of the commit it points to, branches are cheap to create and destroy.
 Creating a new branch is as quick and simple as writing 41 bytes to a file (40 characters and a newline).

 This is in sharp contrast to the way most VCS tools branch, which involves copying all of the project’s files into a second directory.
 This can take several seconds or even minutes, depending on the size of the project, whereas in Git the process is always instantaneous.
-Also, because we’re recording the parents when we commit, finding a proper merge base for merging is automatically done for us and is generally very easy to do.
+Also, because we’re recording the parents when we commit, finding a proper merge base for merging is done for us and is generally very easy to do.
 These features help encourage developers to create and use branches often.

 Let’s see why you should do so.